ivgrr/r-and-m-reatom/README.md

-# Look for Rick and Morty characters and more written in Reatom
+# Look for Rick and Morty characters and more.
+Written in Reatom.

 ### `npm start`